-Productizers are companies that use the Gluu Server as a component of their product offering.
+Productizers are companies that use the Gluu Server as a component of their product offering or have many functional Gluu Server environments.
 An example would be a hosting company who manages single tenant Gluu Server instances on behalf of customers.
 If you’re only using one functional Gluu Server instance, you are not a productizer.

 Scheduled support meetings are at the discretion of Gluu Support.
 Meetings may be cancelled by Gluu Support at any time if there is not enough information to provide tactical guidance.
 Logs and additional information may be requested in lieu of meetings.